Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: The coupling into and from the past algorithm

-In this section, we give a detailed description of the algorithm that permits to compute effectively the mappings $H_t^n$.
-The difficulty is that their domain is the infinite space $\G$, so that no naive implementation is possible.
-The solution comes from the fact that, for each $t$, the mapping $H_t^n$ is piecewise continuous, and thus can be represented by a random, but finite object: namely, by its trie representation defined in Section~\ref{subsec:PCmappings}.
+This section gives a detailed description of the algorithm that permits us to effectively compute the mappings $H_t^n$.
+The problem is that the mapping domain is the infinite space $\G$, so that no naive implementation is possible.
+We are able to solve this problem because, for each $t$, the mapping $H_t^n$ is piecewise continuous and thus can be represented by a random but finite object: namely, by its trie representation defined in Section~\ref{subsec:PCmappings}.

-\subsection{Description of the Algorithm}
+\subsection{Description of the algorithm}

 Consider a continuous kernel $P$ and its update rule $\phi_P$ given by Definition~\ref{def:phi}.
-For each $u\in[0,1[$, Proposition~\ref{lem:phiPC} shows that the mapping $\phi_P(u, \cdot)$ is piecewise constant; we denote by $D(u) = D^{\phi_P(u,\cdot)}$ its minimal CSD.
-Algorithm~\ref{algo:rec} shows how the mappings $H_t^n$ defined in Section~\ref{sec:perfectsim} can be constructed recursively, using only finite memory.
-For simplicity, it is presented as a pseudo-code involving mathematical operations and ignoring specific data structures, but it is easy to deduce a real implementation from this pseudo-code.
-A matlab implementation is available on-line at \url{http://www.telecom-paristech.fr/~garivier/context/}.
+For each $u\in[0,1[$, Proposition~\ref{lem:phiPC} shows that the mapping $\phi_P(u, \cdot)$ is piecewise constant; its minimal CSD is written $D(u) = D^{\phi_P(u,\cdot)}$.
+Algorithm~\ref{algo:rec} shows how the mappings $H_t^n$ (defined in Section~\ref{sec:perfectsim}) can be constructed recursively using only finite memory.
+For simplicity, this algorithm is presented as a pseudo-code involving mathematical operations and ignoring specific data structures.
+It should, however, be easy to deduce a real implementation from this pseudo-code.
+A matlab implementation is available online at \url{http://www.math.univ-toulouse.fr/~agarivie/Telecom/context/}.
 It contains a demonstration script illustrating the perfect simulation of the processes mentioned in Sections \ref{subsec:finiteCT} and \ref{sec:examples}.